Brendan Allen: Ultimate Fighting Championship

-In his UFC debut, Allen was scheduled to face Eric Spicely on October 18, 2019, at UFC on ESPN: Reyes vs. Weidman.
+In his UFC debut, Allen was scheduled to face Eric Spicely on October 18, 2019, at UFC on ESPN 6.
 However, Spicely was forced to withdraw from the event due to an undisclosed reason.
 Allen instead faced Kevin Holland.
 He won the fight via a submission in round two.

-Allen's next fight came on February 29, 2020, facing Tom Breese at UFC Fight Night: Benavidez vs. Figueiredo.
+Allen's next fight came on February 29, 2020, facing Tom Breese at UFC Fight Night 169.
 He won the fight by TKO in the first round.

-Allan was scheduled to face Ian Heinisch on June 27, 2020, at UFC on ESPN: Poirier vs. Hooker.
+Allan was scheduled to face Ian Heinisch on June 27, 2020, at UFC on ESPN 12.
 However, Heinisch pulled out of the match up in mid-June citing an injury and was replaced by promotional newcomer Kyle Daukaus.
 He won the fight via unanimous decision.

-The bout between Heinisch and Allen was rescheduled to November 7, 2020, at UFC on ESPN: Santos vs. Teixeira.
+The bout between Heinisch and Allen was rescheduled to November 7, 2020, at UFC on ESPN 17.
 On the day of the event, the UFC announced the bout was once again canceled due to Heinisch testing positive for COVID-19.

-Replacing Heinisch and having fought two weeks prior, Sean Strickland took on Allen on November 14, 2020, in a Catchweight (195 lb) bout, at UFC Fight Night: Felder vs. dos Anjos.
+Replacing Heinisch and having fought two weeks prior, Sean Strickland took on Allen on November 14, 2020, in a Catchweight (195 lb) bout, at UFC Fight Night 182.
 Allen lost the fight via technical knockout in round two.

 Allen faced Karl Roberson on April 24, 2021, at UFC 261.
 He won the bout via ankle hook submission at the end of the first round.

-Replacing injured Anthony Hernandez, Allen faced Punahele Soriano on July 24, 2021, at UFC on ESPN: Sandhagen vs. Dillashaw.
+Replacing injured Anthony Hernandez, Allen faced Punahele Soriano on July 24, 2021, at UFC on ESPN 27.
 Allen won the fight via unanimous decision.

-Allen was scheduled to face Brad Tavares on December 4, 2021, at UFC on ESPN: Font vs. Aldo.
+Allen was scheduled to face Brad Tavares on December 4, 2021, at UFC on ESPN 31.
 Tavares pulled out in mid November and was replaced by Roman Dolidze.
 In turn Dolidze was forced to pull from the bout due to complications in his recovery from COVID-19 and he was replaced by Chris Curtis.
 Allen lost the fight via technical knockout in round two.

 Allen faced Sam Alvey, replacing Phil Hawes, in a Light Heavyweight bout, on February 5, 2022, at UFC Fight Night 200.
 He won the fight via rear-naked choke submission in the second round.

 Allen faced Jacob Malkoun on June 11, 2022, at UFC 275.
 He won the bout via unanimous decision.